 16” Pizza would be 3.14 x 64= 200.96 x 1.95/sq in = 391.87g

-If you would like a thick crust just multiply any of the above results by 1.25 or 25% of your result.
+If you want a thick crust, multiply any of the above results by 1.25 or 25%.

-Use the chart below to figure out the pizza doughball weight you’ll need for a given size (diameter) and pizza crust style.
+Use the chart below to determine the pizza doughball weight you’ll need for a given size (diameter) and pizza crust style.